matthew-tucker/Insight-Data-Engineering-2018/README.md

 This program makes some choices about how to handle nonstandard input data.
 Specifically:

 * Missing values for the time, stock id, or value in either `actual.txt` or `predicted.txt` will result that observation being discarded prior to averaging.
+* The time window over which the rolling average is constructed is defined by the range of times seen in `actual.txt`.
+Since this is a model validation tool, we do not consider cases where predictions have been made for times at which we do not have actual data to validate against.
+Thus, times at the edges of time ranges in `predicted.txt` will not appear in the result file if they are not in the range constructed using `actual.txt`.

 ## Output